Vijayadityaraj-source/Computer_Networks/README.md

 #### Output Screenshots in the respective folders.

+## Man in the Middle Attack

+* Attacks the victim and router with continuous arp reply packets to eavesdrop on the messages exchanged

 ## Libpcap

 * Packet sniffer which can sniff packets to and from a particular ip address and port.